Demand at currency auction of Azerbaijan's Central Bank goes up

-The weighted average exchange rate after the auction amounted to 1.7 AZN/1 USD.
+The weighted average exchange rate after the auction amounted to 1.7 AZN per USD.

-Since the beginning of the year, $495.8 million have been purchased at currency auctions.
-The maximum demand for foreign currency was recorded at the auction on January 11, 2024 - $80.4 million.
+Since the beginning of the year, $575.5 million has been purchased at currency auctions.
+The maximum demand for foreign currency was recorded at the auction on January 11, 2024, at $80.4 million.

 Meanwhile, $3.8 billion was bought at currency auctions in 2023.